Let’s take a moment to talk about corporate gifting.

 How to Customize Your Corporate Gifts

-Here are some of the best strategies.
+Here are some of our favorite strategies.

 1. Focus on Products with Real Value

-We’ve all collected numerous branded pens and mugs from different companies over the years, but few of these products actually inspire any real sense of loyalty towards the brand.
+We’ve all collected numerous branded pens and mugs from different companies over the years, but few of these products actually inspire any real sense of loyalty toward the brand.
 The aim with corporate gifting should always be to make an emotional impact on your audience.
-That means thinking about what your recipient could really benefit from.
+That means thinking about what your recipient could benefit from.

-2. Add Your Branding (The Right Way)
+2. Add Your Branding

 One of the most obvious (and important) ways to customize your corporate gifts is by including your branding.
-You need to brand the gifts you’re sending to customers and employees, so they remember to associate the happiness they feel from the product, with your business.
+You need to brand the gifts you’re sending to customers and employees so they remember to associate the happiness they feel from the product with your business.